PostHog/posthog.com/contents/tutorials/product-data-in-new-tab.md

 ## Further reading

 - Deciding what metric to add to your new tab page?
 Churn rate is a popular one.
-Here’s [a tutorial on how you calculate (and lower) churn rate with PostHog](/tutorials/churn-rate).
+Here’s [a tutorial on how you calculate (and lower) churn rate](/tutorials/churn-rate).
 - Care more about time on site or average session duration?
 [This tutorial helps you calculate session-based metrics](/tutorials/session-metrics).
 - Would rather have product metrics in Slack?
 See how you can set up [Slack and PostHog in our docs](/docs/integrate/webhooks/slack).